Task Management Tools

 4.6/10 Free plan for up to 5 active projects.
 Pro plan at $5 per month.
 Business plan at $8 per user per month.

-The standard for personal task management, built around the fastest natural language task input of any tool.
-Focuses on quick capture, clean design, and cross device sync with a gamified Karma system.
+Personal task management app with the fastest natural language input of any tool tested.
+Built for quick capture, clean design, and seamless cross device sync.

 Strengths

-• Fastest natural language task input of any tool tested
+• Fastest natural language task input of any tool tested, parsing dates, times, and recurrence in one entry

-• Karma system gamifies productivity with daily and weekly streaks
+• Karma system gamifies task completion and builds streaks that keep you consistent

 Limitations

-• Free plan limits you to 5 active projects and 5 collaborators per project
+• Free plan limited to 5 active projects and 5 collaborators per project

 Todoist has focused on AI and collaboration features in 2026.